-If you are considering adding a handheld shower or the home you’re buying includes the fixture, take care you don’t accidentally contaminate your potable water via a “cross-connection.”
+If you are considering adding a handheld shower or the home you’re buying includes the fixture, ensure you don’t accidentally contaminate your potable water via a “cross-connection.”

-A cross-connection is the potential for nonpotable water (soapy water, contaminated water, etc) to be drawn into your potable water; your drinking water, bathing water, and cooking water.
+A cross-connection is the potential for nonpotable water (soapy water, contaminated water, etc.) to be drawn or mixed into your potable water.

 A few examples of a cross-connection are: